kandev/password/README.md

 # password generator
-Generate easy to remember and hard to crack password
+Generate easy to remember and hard to crack password.
+Running in production at [kandev.com](https://kandev.com/en/tools/).

 Tool written in PHP in order to outsorce my password generation skills and of course make my life just a little bit easier :)